nimr77/Screenshot-Resizer/README.md

 ## Author

-Created for easy iPhone screenshot management for App Store submissions.
+Created for easy iPhone and iPad screenshot management for App Store submissions.